-“We humbly accept the Baron’s request,” Sionis answered, bowing gently to the goblin.
+“We humbly accept the Baron’s request,” I answered, bowing gently to the man at our table.
 “Lead the way, my friend.”

-The goblin nodded his head in return.
+The man nodded his head in return.
 “Right this way, heroes.”

-The Salty Sailor Tavern was known for being a local hotspot for all kinds of dealings here in Booty Bay.
+The Seasoned Seagrass Tavern was known for being a local hotspot for all kinds of dealings here in Bounty Bay.
 The reason for that, of course, was that Baron Revilgaz had made it the safest and most secure place to arrange such things.
-In hindsight, Sionis realized that waltzing into the Baron’s own establishment might not have been the greatest idea, but he had genuinely assumed that three years was enough time to forget a minor crime against the cartel.
+In hindsight, I realized that waltzing into the Baron’s own establishment might not have been the greatest idea, but I had genuinely assumed that three years was enough time to forget a minor crime against the cartel.

 The second floor of the bar looked friendly enough without any occupants, and it also made it a lot easier for the bartender to reveal a hidden passageway that led down a short hall and into a large office area.

-“You should keep that mouth shut, if you know what’s good for you,” the goblin in the office chair replied, looking up at the pair that had been brought before him.
-His green skin was dark and tanned, with weathered patches that looked like they might be permanently callused over.
+“You should keep that mouth shut, if you know what’s good for you,” the Baron replied, looking up at the pair that had been brought before him.
+His skin was deeply tanned with weathered patches that looked like they might be permanently callused over.
 His black hair was tied back in a ponytail, and he held a long dagger in his right hand, carefully using the tip to dig dirt out from his fingernail as he scanned them over.

-Sionis and Iliera stood there, letting him have his moment.
+Iliera and I stood there, letting him have his moment.

-“Do you two know how much damage you caused me?” the Baron asked, slowly sliding forward from his seat and nearly disappearing from view when he dropped to the floor, save but the tall ears that stuck up from behind his desk.
+“Do you two know how much damage you caused me?” the Baron asked, slowly sliding forward so that he was at the edge of his large seat.
 “I mean, do you have any actual idea?”

-“It’s alotta gold,” the Baron answered himself, appearing again as he reached the front of his desk and continued to approach the two.
+“It’s a lotta gold,” the Baron answered himself, finally standing and rounding to the front of his desk.
 “You infiltrated one of my best warehouses, destroyed my supplies, injured dozens… dozens of my guards, and marched out of there like you were some kind of champions for all that’s good and right in this world.”

-“Our friend had debts to the Bloodsail Buccaneers,” Sionis said, admitting their crime.
+“Our friend had debts to the Baited Buccaneers,” I spoke up, admitting our crime.
 “We were only trying to get him out of danger, not start a war with the cartel.”

 “Yeah yeah,” the Baron said.
 “I told you, I looked into the situation.
 I know all about your friend, the rogue with the golden heart… mixed up with the wrong people… it’s endearing what you did.
 I actually respect the steps you took to get him out of harm’s way.
 It’s an admirable quality to take big risks for your friends.”

-“I agree,” Sionis replied, “but I sense there’s more here than just a pat on the back.”
+“I agree,” I replied, “but I sense there’s more here than just a pat on the back.”

-“How astute,” Revilgaz said, lifting the dagger so the blade pointed upward, leaning back on his desk casually, and then pointing the weapon at each one of them.
+“How astute,” Revelli said, lifting the dagger so the blade pointed upward, leaning back on his desk casually, and then pointing the weapon at each one of them.